Dwaun Warmack: Affiliations, honors, and awards

-In 2025, The National Association of Student Personnel Administrators (NASPA) selected Warmack for its 2025 President's Award.
+In 2025, the National Association of Student Personnel Administrators (NASPA) selected Warmack for its 2025 President's Award.
 Also, in 2025, he was elected to serve as Vice Chair of the South Carolina Higher Education Tuition Grants Commission.

-In 2024, The Times and Democrat Newspaper announced that Claflin University President Dr. Dwaun J. Warmack was named the publication's Person of the Year.
-It was a decision that recognized him for his bold and effective leadership and confirmed that the campus community, residents of the state of South Carolina, and beyond profoundly appreciate and respect the "Elevation and Transformation" that has permeated the campus since his arrival in August 2019.
+In 2024, Orangeburg's Times and Democrat newspaper named Warmack its Person of the Year, citing his leadership and campus initiatives since his arrival in August 2019.

 In 2000, Warmack was inducted into Omicron Delta Kappa as a faculty and staff member at Delta State University.

 He has appeared in the Detroit Free Press and on NPR to discuss educational issues that impact the nation.
 He currently is on the boards of Cortex, the Saint Louis Science Center, the St. Louis Regional Chamber, The Muny, the Grand Center and the United Way of Greater St. Louis, and Greater St. Louis Area Council Boy Scouts of America.
 Warmack was also selected as a 2019 Eisenhower Fellow.
 He was one out of 13 U.S. leaders selected and the only one from an academic institution.
 His research was on reducing mass incarceration through education and rehabilitation.